michaelbud/comic-calendar/README.md

 Publish the comic.
 The date it is published will be used for the calendar entry.

+To highlight a strip in widgets, check the **Featured Comic** box in the sidebar meta box before publishing or updating.

 2. Display
 Simply visit the Page where you placed the [comic_calendar] shortcode.
 The plugin handles all post querying, navigation, and display logic automatically.